Skip to content

 The hook pattern: available work hangs on a hook.
 Agents check the hook, grab work, execute, return results.

-bd ready # What work is available?
+bd ready # What work is available on the hook?

 The hook is a coordination primitive.
 It answers "what should I work on next?" without requiring a human to answer that question every time.
 Agents pull work; humans stock the hook.